 9. Eliminate text animations.

-What’s worse, many visitors will think of this text as an unnecessary inconvenience, a gimmick, and/or an ad.
+Worse, many visitors will consider this text an unnecessary inconvenience, a gimmick, and/or an ad.
 Flashing images may also trigger photosensitive seizures.

 The sole exception to this final rule is entrance or exit effects.
-These can be a fun way to build an experience for a visitor as they scroll.
-But, once the text appears, it should stay static.
+These can be a fun way to create an experience for visitors as they scroll.
+However, once the text appears, it should stay static.

 Testing Your Text